-The reply to any call for proposals involves the recording and processing of personal data (such as name, address and CV).
-Such data will be processed pursuant to Regulation (EC) No 45/2001 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data.
-Unless indicated otherwise, the questions and any personal data requested are required to evaluate the application in accordance with the specifications of the call for proposals will be processed solely for that purpose by the GSA.
-Applicants / beneficiaries are entitled to obtain access to their personal data on request and to rectify any such data that is inaccurate or incomplete.
-Applicants / beneficiaries shall address queries concerning the processing of personal data to the GSA.
-Applicants / beneficiaries have the right of recourse at any time to the European Data Protection Supervisor for matters relating to the processing of their personal data.
+The reply to any call for proposals involves the processing of personal data (such as name, address and CV).
+Such personal data will be processed pursuant to Regulation (EC) No 45/2001 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data.
+Unless indicated otherwise, personal data requested in this call for proposals are required to evaluate the applications in accordance with the specifications of the call and such personal data will be processed solely for that purpose by the GSA.
+Applicants/beneficiaries are entitled to obtain access to their personal data on request and to rectify any such data that is inaccurate or incomplete.
+Applicants/beneficiaries shall address queries concerning the processing of personal data to the GSA.
+Applicants/beneficiaries are entitled to lodge an appeal at any time with the European Data Protection Supervisor should they consider that the processing of their personal data does not comply with regulation (EC) No 45/2001.

-Details concerning the processing of personal data are available on the privacy statement at:
+Details concerning the processing of personal data are available on the privacy statement at: http://ec.europa.eu/dataprotectionofficer/privacystatement publicprocurement en.pdf.

-http://ec.europa.eu/dataprotectionofficer/privacystatement_publicprocurement_en.pdf.